Doing Business in Portugal

 The Portuguese economy has undergone a major transformation since the Revolution of 1974.
 Its primarily agricultural infrastructure has given way to a modern, service-based economy, in line with the rest of the European Union.

 Expats will find that doing business in Portugal reflects this recent upheaval, with a curious mixture of old-school conservatism and new-age innovation characterising the business world.

-Portugal is currently ranked 25th out of 189 in the World Bank's 2015 Ease of Doing Business rankings, excelling in the criteria of ease of starting a business, enforcing contracts, and resolving insolvency.
+Portugal is currently ranked 25th out of 190 countries in the World Bank's 2017 Ease of Doing Business rankings, placing first for trading across borders and excelling in the criteria of enforcing contracts and resolving insolvency.

 Business culture in Portugal